The Complex Commercial Litigation Law Review: China

 A contract shall be void under any of the following circumstances:

-- the contract damages public interests; or
+- the contract violates public order and good morals; or

-If one part of a contract is void yet does not affect the other parts, the other parts shall remain valid.
+If one part of a contract is void yet does not affect the other parts, the other parts remain valid.

 v Negligence in contracting